allan-tulane/sp25-recitation-01-Agershkovich3/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
 Yes, my results support this conclusion because although initially the binary function may take longer than the linear function for smaller n, eventually the binary function is a lot faster than the linear search and the time only increases slightly even if the number of values is multiplied by 10.
+This is because the linear function increases linearly, and the binary search increases by log2 n.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.